Bystander

 When I am left, again,

-Hazard lights blink revealing a vehicle up ahead:
+Hazard lights blink to reveal a vehicle up ahead:

 a dump truck, ambulance, no—